 How to plan for developing your site in Cork for small infill developments.

-There is huge potential locked up in under-developed sites in all over the city.
+There is huge site development planning potential locked up in under-developed sites in all over Cork city.
 With the huge pressure to get houses built, there is a great opportunity for those sites to yield much needed housing within the city limits.
 This maximises the existing infrastructure and is far more sustainable than building a more spread-out city by zoning green-field sites for housing on the periphery.

 Things to consider when assessing the potential of a site for subdivision.